Can Europe save the koala?

 The Wilderness Society’s work for the living world

-But the fight is far from over: deforestation,44 inappropriate development and extraction of fossil fuels are causing the extinction crisis we are currently facing.
-That’s why Wilderness Society is leading campaigns to protect iconic wilderness areas like the eucalypt forests of eastern Victoria, the Kimberley region in the north-west or Munga-Thirri / Simpson Desert.
-Across the continent we are working to stop deforestation, give First Nations and communities greater voice in environmental decisions, and introduce nature laws that actually protect unique places and threatened species.
+But the fight is far from over: deforestation,51 inappropriate development and extraction of fossil fuels are causing the wildlife extinction crisis currently facing Australia.
+This is one reason why Wilderness Society is leading campaigns to protect iconic wilderness areas like the tall eucalypt forests of eastern Victoria, rivers and savannahs in the Kimberley region in the north-west, or Munga-Thirri / Simpson Desert in the centre of the continent.
+On land and sea across the continent we are working to stop deforestation, give First Nations and communities greater voice in environmental decisions, and introduce nature laws that actually protect unique places and threatened species.

 We are an independent membership-based organisation, primarily funded by our supporters, with campaign centres around the country.
 Part of our mission is raising the alarm about Australia’s biodiversity and extinction crisis at home and overseas so we can achieve the necessary protection nature needs.